 If you’re looking for something more budget-friendly, I’d recommend staying in Kapa’a, located on the east shore.
 We love Kapa’a because of its proximity to everything–it’s also where the majority of locals live!

-ESSENTIAL PACKING LIST FOR KAUAI, HI
+ESSENTIAL PACKING LIST FOR KAUAI, HAWAII

 - Travel Backpack | Personally, I’m a travel backpack kind of person; I love my Osprey Aura 65 so much.
 It’s extremely comfortable because of its super intense hip belt (if you get it, you’ll see what I mean) and perfect for those warm travel days due to the ventilation technology.
 I actually went backpacking with this pack and can attest to its greatness.
 Totally worth the investment.
 If you’re looking for a new travel bag or backpacking bag, GET THIS BAG!
 You won’t regret it.